Integrate Security Audit with CI/CD using a Docker image

 You can integrate API Security Audit with your CI/CD system through a Docker image for REST API Static Security Testing.

 You must have an account in 42Crunch Platform that REST API Static Security Testing can use to access Security Audit.
-If you do not yet have an account, click here to sign up.

 Create an API token for the Docker image